kyriediculous/consensys-academy/README.md

 I'm a big fan of the Swarm project as it forms a critical part of the decentralized infrastructure.
 Despite it's amazing potential it is still in proof-of-concept phase.
 This means there can be a few quirks here an there.
 For example, uploading already existing resources to the public swarm gateway will result in a CORS error currently, whereas in previous versions (eg 0.3.8) it returned the existing hash.
+Synchronization of chunks between nodes isn't always very performant either.
+After uploading the web application to my local swarm node I had to wait quite a while before it came available on the public gateway.

 ## Project setup

 ### Rinkeby
 The contracts are already deployed to the Rinkeby testnet.
 * [Marketplace.sol](https://rinkeby.etherscan.io/address/0x3A6eda57cd46b46671A7A868Ab30a3E5865d76A1)
 * [Staking.sol](https://rinkeby.etherscan.io/address/0x705d5F5221789d69F3BF32597245cdFfe4025541)
 * [Token.sol](https://rinkeby.etherscan.io/address/0x46F1A4Dd99bd8D2d6be032C328a54778e1517358)

+### Web Application
+Deployed on swarm testnet at https://swarm-gateways.net/bzz:/1cf86ccd15eb1ea2b6661e56cb1a843f99083a347a3541a1a403b88f1c514639/

 ###  Environment variables
 ENV Vars can be found in the `.env` file.
 If you wish to build for a specific network either on dev server or as a build make sure you change `VUE_APP_NETWORK` to the corresponding network as defined in `@/src/util/networks.js` as well as `VUE_APP_SWARM` to your gateway of choice.
+The app is configured to run against the swarm public gateway.
+If you want to play around it's advisable to set up a singleton swarm node (see swarm docs) and change the swarm host in the environment variables.

 You can also set `VUE_APP_DEFAULT_TOKEN` to the token used in the staking contract, it will then default to that token in the Create Listing form.